Comunitea/external_ecommerce_modules/website_seo_settings/README.rst

 #.
 Add customize view for default code
 #.
 Add customize view to put name for price
 #.
 Add customize view for promotions ribbons
+#.
+Refactor view for Alternate Products
+#.
+Add customize view for Product Suggested

 For links on these views you can let use tag color or define yours via bootstrap_overriden file:
     * $oe_product_tag_link_color
     * $oe_product_tag_link_decoration
     * $link-hover-color

-For carousel image control you can define yours via bootstrap_overriden file:
+For carousel image controls you can define yours via bootstrap_overriden file:
     * $carousel-control-color
     * $carousel-control-color-hover
     * $carousel-control-width
+    * $carousel-indicator-box-shadow
+    * $carousel-indicator-margin
+    * $carousel-indicator-max-width

+Add shadow for product images in shop, product detail, alternate and suggested products but you can define yours via bootstrap_overriden file
+    * $box-shadow-product (This change all with same shadow)
+    * $box-shadow-product-list
+    * $box-shadow-product-detail
+    * $box-shadow-product-alternate
+    * $box-shadow-product-suggested

 Sitemap.xml
 ~~~~~~~~~~~